franslundberg/binson-java/README.md

 Log entries, latest entry first, format: YYMMDD.

+## 170816

+Frans: Release 1.5.
+The BinsonArray.getXxx() method now throws FormatException for unexpected element types.

 ## 170507

-Release 1.4.
-Minor changes from 1.3.
+Frans: Release 1.4.
+Minor changes from previous release.
+Note, this release was not added to the Github releases.

 ## 160128

-Bug in field sort order fixed thanks to a bug report by Alexander Reshniuk.
+Frans: Bug in field sort order fixed thanks to a bug report by Alexander Reshniuk.

 ## 151004

-Release 1.1.
+Frans: Release 1.1.

 ## 150925

-Release 1.0.
+Frans: Release 1.0.

 ## 150912

-Added Binson Schema validation (might be called BINSON-SCHEMA-1) in 40 lines of code.
+Frans: Added Binson Schema validation (might be called BINSON-SCHEMA-1) in 40 lines of code.

 ## 140911

-First upload to github.com.
+Frans: First upload to github.com.
+Before that I stored it locally.